 Here you will find two controls.
-One varies the volume of the mic, the other is a master volume control for both.
+One varies the mic’s volume, the other is a master volume control for both.

-The D-Tar system features an AA battery compartment that is located inside the soundhole, which requires moving the fifth and sixth strings to change the battery, a definite disadvantage for this guitar.
+The D-Tar system features an AA battery compartment located inside the soundhole, which requires moving the fifth and sixth strings to change the battery, a definite disadvantage for this guitar.

 Overall, the J28LSE is a great guitar worthy of the Martin name.

-Lakewood put Germany on the map as one of the top makers of premier acoustic guitars, for both nylon and steel strings.
+Lakewood put Germany as one of the top makers of premier acoustic guitars, for both nylon and steel strings.